LujanSolo/Impulse/README.md

 ## How To Play

-  Goal of the Game: Get to the FINISH LINE with at least Sign Up and Log In to keep track of your scores and all of the merchandise you've acquired.
-From the main game page, choose one of three Character Classes from one of the three options to start the game. <br />
+  <u>Goal of the Game:</u> Get to the FINISH LINE with at least xMoneyLevel and xMoodLevel (or maybe the icon has to be green level)? <br />
+  1. Log In to keep track of your scores and all of the merchandise you've acquired.
+  2. From the homepage, choose one of three CHARACTER CLASSES to start the game. <br />
-  Note: Each class has 2 attributes, <b>MONEY</b> and <b>MOOD</b> levels<br /> which will change as the game progresses.
+  <i>Note: Each class has 2 attributes, <b>MONEY</b> and <b>MOOD</b> levels which will change as the game progresses.</i>
+  3. Click on the `Roll Dice` button to advance your Character Icon from 1-4 spaces.
+  4. When your character lands on a square, you will be presented with two options: `Buy Item` and `Choose Life Event`.
+On the Item Card, you can see what changes will occur to your MONEY and MOOD levels if you were to purchase the item.
+On the Life Event Card, the MONEY and MOOD properties will be hidden until you select that option. <br />
+  <i>Note: If you do not purchase the item, the game will automatically select the Life Event Card for you.</i>
+  5. Once you've chosen between the two options, a pop-up card will update you on your acquired good or life event.
+Click `Continue` to, dare we say, continue.
+  6. Click on `Roll Dice` to advance your character again and repeat the process until your character icon reaches the final square of the game board.
+  7. Your final game stats will be displayed with the option to play again.
+  8. Click `Play Again` ... you can't fight the <b><i><span style="color:orangered">IMPULSE!</b></i></span>

 ## Motivation

+  The challenge for the team was to build their first full-stack app from scratch, implementing Node.js and several packages including, but not limited to, Express.js, Sequelize, and Handlebars - all centered around a MVC-structure in support of an interactive and responsive game.